-Vision statement and risk analysis (pairs)
+Assignment 2 - Vision statement and risk analysis (pairs)

-Project pairs will write a brief, high-level description of the key requirements of the semester-long project which forms the basis for subsequent assignment tasks.
+Project pairs will write a brief, high-level description of the key requirements of the semester-long project which forms the basis for subsequent assessment tasks.
 They will also identify and analyse key risks to the successful completion of the project.
+Weighting:

-- ◆ Effectively capturing key functional requirements. - ♦ Identification and description of key attributes of system context. - ♦ Identification and analysis of risks - ◆ Readability and presentation quality of document.
+- Effectively capturing key functional requirements. - ♦ Identification and description of key attributes of system context. - Identification and analysis of risks - Readability and presentation quality of document.